magento/merchdocs/src/catalog/search-configuration.md

 group: marketing
 ---

-Magento offers a choice of search engines and versions, and supports both MySQL and Elasticsearch.
+Magento offers a choice of search engines and versions and supports both MySQL and Elasticsearch.
 The search engine configuration includes a set of general settings and additional features specific to the search engine.
 By default, Magento uses the MySQL search engine.

 ## MySQL